AP-Lab-Sessions/2023-project-yousmii/README.md

 ## Known Issues

-- Framerate may feel a bit different from the typical Pacman game
+- There is no smooth movement for the player.
+The player moves from tile to tile.
+This is because of the way the level is stored.

 ## (*): Custom level files